-We advocate for observing and learning from nature is the first step to understanding.
+Observing and learning from nature is the first step to understanding.
 By applying some basic design principles, you can create a life that is full and abundant, make significant climate-positive changes and build community while helping to save the planet.

 First, you can sign up for our newsletter and notices below.
 You will learn about our upcoming events, workshops, classes, and permablitzes, new blog posts, and inspiration from people that are doing the things you want to be doing around permaculture and regenerative agriculture on Cape Cod.
 If you would like a consultation at your property you can go to our Services Page.

 Workshops and Events

 Resilient Roots holds a variety of events throughout the year.
 From gardening to mycology to water capture, check out what we have offered and sign up below if you want to be notified about what's coming up in the future.